bourquejulien/devops-cs2024-team-exemple/README-EN.md

 You must create Helm charts to deploy your container to a Kubernetes cluster.

 The charts should allow you to:
-- Deploy your service from the provided ACR (Azure Container Registry), the image will be push during the next step
+- Deploy your service from the provided ACR (Azure Container Registry), the image will be pushed during the next step
 - Add a Kubernetes service to access your pod
 - Add an Ingress to access your service from outside and thus interact with it
 - Add a Service to allow the other cluster (AI cluster) to access yours

 You will access your cluster at the following address: ``http://team{team #}.dev.cs2024.one/``.
-You must specify that adresse in the deployment.
+You must specify that address in the deployment.

 The other cluster will try to access yours at address: 10.30.10.10.
 The service allowing access to your pod from the other cluster is similar to the one provided.
 However, it is advisable to take a look at the following annotations: